denyzhirkov/public/help/access/databases.md

 1. From the main menu on the left, click **Data** > **Databases**.
-1. Open the **Add new connection** dialog by either: (1) expanding the **Actions** panel and clicking **Add new connection…**, or (2) Rightclicking on the appropriate connector in the tree, and choosing **Add connection…**.
+1. Open the **Add new connection** dialog by either: (1) expanding the **Actions** panel and clicking **Add new connection…**, or (2) Right-clicking the appropriate connector in the tree, and choosing **Add connection…**.
-1. From the **Data Source** dropdown list, select the desired database if needed.
+1. From the **Data Source** dropdown list, select the desired database when prompted.
 This updates the dialog with connection-specific parameter fields.
 1. Fill in all dialog fields displayed.

 >Notes: